Joy-less/Embers/README.md

 - A great mascot.

 ## Drawbacks
-- Likely to be considerably less optimised than Ruby.
-Benchmarks show it is several times slower.
+- Less optimised than Ruby.
+Benchmarks suggest it is several times slower.
 - Does not have 100% compatibility with Ruby syntax and functionality.

 ## Note